-On August 18, 2020, we entered into the Revolving Credit Agreement pursuant to which Mr. Tannenbaum, through AFC Finance, LLC, an entity wholly-owned by Mr. Tannenbaum, provides our Revolving Credit Facility.
+On August 18, 2020, we entered into a Revolving Credit Agreement pursuant to which Len Tannenbaum, our Chairman and Chief Executive Officer, through AFC Finance, LLC, an entity wholly-owned by Mr. Tannenbaum, provided our Revolving Credit Facility.
 In May 2021, the Revolving Credit Facility was amended to, among other things, remove Gamma Lending Holdco LLC, a fund controlled by Jonathan Kalikow, our Head of Real Estate, one of our directors and an affiliate of our Manager, and his father, as a Lender.
 In November 2021, the Revolving Credit Facility was further amended to, among other things: (i) decrease the interest rate; (ii) extend the maturity date; (iii) increase the aggregate revolving credit commitments; (iv) add an unused fee (v) add a one-time commitment fee and (vi) require all payments of interest, the commitment fee and unused fee (in each case, net of applicable taxes) to be paid, directly or indirectly, to a charitable foundation to be designated by AFC Finance, LLC in its sole discretion, net of any taxes.
-The Revolving Credit Facility now provides revolving loan commitments of up to \$75.0 million, bears interest at a fixed rate of 4.75% per annum, payable in cash in arrears, and is subject to a one-time commitment fee of 0.25%, or \$187,500, which is payable in three quarterly installments, that began in the first quarter of 2022, and an unused fee of 0.25% per annum on the undrawn amount of the revolving loan commitments, to be paid quarterly in arrears.
+The Revolving Credit Facility then provided revolving loan commitments of up to \$75.0 million, bore interest at a fixed rate of 4.75% per annum, payable in cash in arrears, and was subject to a one-time commitment fee of 0.25%, or \$187,500, which was payable in three quarterly installments, that began in the first quarter of 2022, and an unused fee of 0.25% per annum on the undrawn amount of the revolving loan commitments, paid quarterly in arrears.
 On December 30, 2021, we drew \$75.0 million on our Revolving Credit Facility.
 All outstanding borrowings were subsequently repaid in full on January 3, 2022.
-As of January 3, 2022, we have accrued an aggregate of approximately \$40,000 in interest under the Revolving Credit Facility.
-Future proceeds under the Revolving Credit Facility are available to fund loans and bridge capital contributions and for general corporate purposes.
-We did not incur any fees or costs related to the origination of the Revolving Credit Facility.
-Our obligations under the Revolving Credit Agreement and the other loan documents delivered in connection therewith are secured by a first priority security interest in substantially all of our existing and future assets.
-The maturity date of the Revolving Credit Facility is the earlier of (i) September 30, 2022 and (ii) the closing date of any Refinancing Credit Facility.